 How does Epson ReadyPrint work?

 Instead of buying a printer and ink outright and printing when needed, ReadyPrint lets you pay a monthly fee to print an unlimited number of pages with an Epson Ecotank® printer.
-The program is offered at three different price points1 based on your printing habits, ranging from home use, office use and business.
+The program is offered at four different price points1 based on your printing habits, ranging from home use, office use, and two different tiers of business use.
 The higher the tier, the more features you get with the printer.
 Replacement ink gets sent to you as soon as your ink starts to run low.
 There may be up to a two-year commitment when you sign up and if you decide to cancel before the contract is up, you may be charged a cancellation fee2.
 If your printing needs ever change, you can always upgrade or downgrade your plan.

 Epson ReadyPrint uses EcoTank printers.
 If you aren’t familiar with the Epson EcoTank, make sure you understand how they work before signing up for the service.
 EcoTank printers are ink tank printers that use ink bottles instead of ink cartridges to power your printer.
 Similar to filling up your car with gas, when your ink is running low, you insert the ink bottle into the tank and fill it up to continue printing.
 Printing with an ink tank printer is much more cost effective than a conventional inkjet printer because the ink bottles contain lots of ink – enough to print thousands of pages –and are a great way to lower printing costs.

-The Office Plan is priced at $19.99 and includes the Epson ET3750U EcoTank Printer.
+The Office Plan is priced at $32.99 and includes the Epson ET3850U Printer.

 Epson ReadyPrint Pros & Cons